aleable/aleable.github.io/readme.md

 <h1>Research</h1>

 My research focuses on machine learning problems where inferential predictions and mechanistic models mutually inform each other to describe complex systems.
 To address these problems, I develop mathematical models rooted in statistical physics and scalable algorithms.
 I enjoy working on applications in urban sciences, social sciences, and biology, among other fields.
 Overall, I like advancing scientific discovery with AI.
+Currently, I am working on the interface between knowledge graphs and XAI.

 <h1>News</h1>